shistevenyan/tucows-domain-app/README.md

 - move filtering and pagination to the backend for scalability
 - improve drawer accessibility (right now can only really be accessed with mouse)
-- expand test on test
+- expand on more testing (integration and E2E testing)
-- improve loading and error states
+- improve loading and error states (upgrade to spinners)
 - connect the UI to a real backend API